hrushikeshdandge/21-Machine-Learning-Weeks/MNIST-Hand_written_digits_recognition/README.md

-# Neural Network with 2 Hidden Layers
+#Handwritten digits recognition using Neural Network with 2 Hidden Layers

 <p>Before running this code, make sure you install tensorflow and sklearn<p>